ALL QUIET ON THE WESTERN FRONT Innocence, Youth, and Friendship Crushed by the Brutality of World War I

 Continue reading “ALL QUIET ON THE WESTERN FRONT Innocence, Youth, and Friendship Crushed by the Brutality of World War I”

-HOMO SOVIETICUS On the Actuality of Svetlana Alexievich’s “Secondhand Time”
+HOMO SOVIETICUS On the Actuality of Svetlana Alexievich’s “Secondhand Time.
+The Last of the Soviets”

-Continue reading “HOMO SOVIETICUS On the Actuality of Svetlana Alexievich’s “Secondhand Time””
+Continue reading “HOMO SOVIETICUS On the Actuality of Svetlana Alexievich’s “Secondhand Time.
+The Last of the Soviets””

 PARADISE Abdulrazak Gurnah’s East African World of Dreams, Nightmares, and Rude Awakenings